UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 - Southern Miss has covered the spread on one occasion this season.

-- The Golden Eagles have been underdogs by 16 points or more one time this season and have not covered the spread once.
+- The Golden Eagles have been underdogs by 16 points or more one time this year and have not covered the spread once.

-- Southern Miss' games this season have hit the over on one of six set point totals (16.7%).
+- Southern Miss' games this year have eclipsed the over/under one time in six opportunities (16.7%).

-- When Southern Miss churns out over 357.5 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Southern Miss piles up more than 357.5 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Eagles have turned the ball over 14 times this season, three more turnovers than the Blazers have forced (11).
+- This season the Golden Eagles have turned the ball over 14 times, three more than the Blazers' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.